christophermanahan/christophermanahan/_posts/2018-12-11-cucumber-basics.md

 ### Step Definitions

-Step defintions serve as the binding between Gherkin scenarios and the concrete implementation of the actions that will be performed in order to test the system.
+Step definitions serve as the binding between Gherkin scenarios and the concrete implementation of the actions that will be performed in order to test the system.
 Step definitions describe how your support code should manipulate the system, but do not perform these manipulations themselves.
 They are kept distinct from the support code that will actually poke and prod the system.

-Step defintions bridge this gap between the scenario and support code by using string matching to extract the relevant information from the scenario written in Gherkin and provide them to the support code.
+Step definitions bridge this gap between the scenario and support code by using string matching to extract the relevant information from the scenario written in Gherkin and provide them to the support code.
 This is most commonly executed using regular expressions (regex).

 {% highlight ruby %}